gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v21.1.2.0 2014-11-26 Fixed bug where assignment error is thrown with pad variable in the 'Display PCB Stats' script, closes #161.
+v21.1.3.0 2014-11-26 Attempted a Delphi rewrite but gave up after I discovered that the context help isn't actually any better.
+Put test files in 'old/'. v21.1.2.0 2014-11-26 Fixed bug where assignment error is thrown with pad variable in the 'Display PCB Stats' script, closes #161.
 Tidied up the formatting of the 'Display PCB Stats' script, closes #162. v21.1.1.0 2014-11-26 Fixed bug where 'Delete Schematic Parameters' does not produce any output, closes #158.
 Fixed bug where 'Number Schematics' does not produce any output, closes #159.
 Made all button choices on the main script close the main script form, closes #160. v21.1.0.0 2014-11-25 Created a new form for pre-release checks, and moved the 'stdout' and 'stderr' message boxes to this form, closes #148.
 Splitted tools section into sub-categories, closes #140.
 Removed 'via stamper' prompt, closes #152.